 Reasons to become an APA Member

-As a leader in the presentation and promotion of performing arts in the Atlantic region, APA offers programs that are valuable to our members and to the betterment of the field.
-There are many benefits to being a member of the Atlantic Presenters Association including:
+As a leader in the presentation and promotion of performing arts in the Atlantic region, the Atlantic Presenters Association offers programs that are valuable to our members and to the betterment of the field.
+There are many benefits to being a member of the APA including

 Block Booking allows our members to experience the power of collective buying - it increases the potential to purchase shows that might normally be out of reach for individual theatres, arts and cultural centres, or festivals, and to buy shows that may not always be considered for smaller markets.
 The APA uses a block booking software program that members can access at any time to either add artists to their wish list, or to join a tour.

-The association has full-time staff working from Charlottetown, Prince Edward Island who are committed to ongoing and meaningful communication.
-The APA has an active website which provides members with the latest APA news, educational resources, and a database of member profiles and contact information for more than sixty theatres, arts and cultural centres and festivals in Atlantic Canada.
-APA is also into social networking – become our fan on Facebook, follow us on Twitter, or chat with colleagues on the APA’s blog.
+The Association has staff working from Halifax, NS and Charlottetown, PE who are committed to ongoing and meaningful communication.
+The APA has an active website, which provides members with the latest APA news, educational resources, and a database of member profiles and contact information for more than ninety series presenters, theatres, community presenters and festivals in Atlantic Canada.
+The APA also has an active presence on Facebook and Twitter and distributes a monthly eNews

-Among APA members, within our staff, and among our colleagues across Canada, there is an amazing body of knowledge on presenting, production, promotion and pricing.
-Being that we all love what we do and that we want to see the level of presentation continue to develop in the region, mentors are essential to assist new and emerging professionals in learning the art of presenting performing arts.
-For more information about mentorship opportunities offered through the APA, please contact Sue Urquhart at email@example.com or 902.892.6269.
+Among APA members and our colleagues across Canada, and within our staff, there is an amazing body of knowledge on the field of presenting.
+Mentors are essential to assist professionals in learning the art of presenting performing arts.
+For more information about mentorship opportunities offered through the APA, please contact the APA’s staff.

 Providing Funding Information